 Contributions and Vesting

 Upon becoming eligible to contribute to the Plan, Participants are automatically enrolled to contribute four percent of their pre-tax compensation to the Plan through salary reduction contributions.
 However, Participants may affirmatively elect otherwise, either not to contribute to the Plan, to contribute at a different pre-tax rate, or to contribute on an after-tax basis with a Roth option.
-Participants who are automatically enrolled are automatically covered by an escalation provision that increases their rate of pre-tax contribution by one percent each calendar year, not to exceed ten percent of the Participant's pre-tax compensation, beginning on the first payday on or after the first day of June, unless the Participant affirmatively elects otherwise.
-The Plan states that total contributions, including both pre-tax contributions and after-tax contributions, as applicable, cannot exceed 25 percent of a Participant's compensation.
-Participants can elect to contribute on a pre-tax, or after-tax basis under the Roth option, at a rate of their choosing, ranging from one percent to 25 percent of their compensation, in one percent increments, subject to contribution limits set by federal tax law and published by the Internal Revenue Service (“IRS”).
+Participants who are automatically enrolled are automatically covered by an escalation provision that increases their rate of pre-tax contribution by one percent each calendar year, not to exceed 15 percent (ten percent prior to 2021) of the Participant's pre-tax compensation, beginning on the first payday on or after the first day of June, unless the Participant affirmatively elects otherwise.
+The Plan states that total contributions, including both pre-tax contributions and after-tax contributions, as applicable, cannot exceed 50 percent of a Participant's compensation.
+Participants can elect to contribute on a pre-tax, or after-tax basis under the Roth option, at a rate of their choosing, ranging from one percent to 50 percent of their compensation, in one percent increments, subject to contribution limits set by federal tax law and published by the Internal Revenue Service (“IRS”).
 Participants are immediately 100 percent vested in their own salary reduction contributions.

 The Company makes matching contributions to the Plan with respect to a Participant's salary reduction contributions.
 These matching contributions are equal to 100 percent of a Participant's salary reduction contributions, including catch-up contributions, not to exceed four percent of the Participant's eligible compensation.
 Such matching contributions vest in full upon completion of two years of vesting service, which is defined as a Plan year in which a Participant is credited with at least one hour of service.